Red Clover Herbal Apothecary & Farm

 I had the opportunity to take the most lovely drive through Wisconsin to visit this farm.
 Beautiful people doing beautiful things here with herbs and tinctures.
 Don’t think twice, call or find her at a farmers market, you couldn’t possibly regret it.

--Fallon Nicole, Visitor at Red Clover Apothocary
+-Fallon Nicole, Visitor at Red Clover Apotheocary

 Meet Your Farmers

-Founder, Red Clover Apothecary
+Owner, Red Clover Apothecary

 Red Clover Herbal Apothecary Farm is located in Amery, Wisconsin, on five picturesque acres of land.
 It is surrounded by rolling prairie filled with native flowering plants and grasses.
 There is a low-lying area in part of the prairie where water collects from the spring thaw and spring rains, creating a vernal pool.
 The sounds of hundreds of male peepers calling out for a mate announce the arrival of spring.
 New life is everywhere.